-A classic stone that has been utilised as kitchen flooring for centuries.
+A classic stone that has been utilised as kitchen floor tiles for centuries is limestone tiles.
 Its ability to stand the test of time proves what a hard-wearing and durable stone floor this can be.
 Naturally, some limestones are denser than others and our collection has been curated with this in mind, resulting in a practical yet characterful kitchen floor.
 A firm favourite amongst customers is our Dijon limestone - a stone we have specialised in for over 15 years.
 The beauty of limestone is ever changing as the stone becomes lived in over time – there is something very special about installing a historic piece of stone in your home.
-As with any natural stone floor, we recommend sealing after installation with a re-seal every 3-5 years depending on the level of traffic.
-For tips and tricks on maintaining your stone floor in the kitchen, read our informative article on cleaning stone floors!
+As with any natural stone flooring, we recommend sealing after installation with a re-seal every 3-5 years depending on the level of traffic.
+For tips and tricks on maintaining your stone floor in the kitchen, read our informative guide on cleaning natural stone tiles!

 Stone Effect Porcelain Tiles